BiogeoChris/Benthic-CM-Xwalk/README.md

 # Benthic-CM-Xwalk
-python code to add fields and populate with related records.
+python code to add fields to an ArcGIS table and populate with values from joined tables.
 It is meant to be executed in the ArcGIS arcpy environment.